Polio Vaccine Pioneer Jonas Salk Dead at 80

 President Franklin D. Roosevelt's battle with polio had focused attention on the disease.
 One of the president's associates headed the National Foundation for Infantile Paralysis, known as the March of Dimes, which helped finance Salk's research.

 The nation's worst polio epidemic was in 1952.
 The next year, Salk announced development of an experimental vaccine.

-Salk and his family were among the first to receive injections.
+Salk, his wife and their sons were among the first to receive injections.
 In 1954, more than 1.8 million school children _ nicknamed Polio Pioneers _ participated in a nationwide test of the vaccine during history's largest medical experiment.

-Salk's name became a household word, splashed across magazine covers and newspaper front pages.
+Salk's name became a household world, splashed across magazine covers and newspaper front pages.